robertmaynard/cfarm/WindowsWorkerSetup.md

-How to setup a windows machine as a cfarm worker
+##How to setup a Windows cfarm worker##

-CFarm requires machines to have a ssh daemon, git on the path and generally offer a POSIX interface.
-Now for windows machines this is fairly hard thing to do.
+cfarm requires machines to have a ssh daemon, git and cmake on the path and generally offer a POSIX interface.
+Now for windows machines this is requires some setup.

-So to setup windows CFarm workers I do the following:
+So to setup windows farm workers I do the following:

 ##OpenSSH##
 I install an ssh server, currently I am using copssh ( https://www.itefix.no/i2/copssh )